agumonlyt/auto-maple-improved/README.md

 # Auto-Maple-Improved:
-Port over auto-maple system by Tan Jefrrey with my Bumblebee Bot code.
+- Port over auto-maple system by Tan Jefrreyz with my Bumblebee Bot code.
+- Performance and Speed is the key.
+- Prioritize performance and speed, kill count, efficiency.
+- Disabled most auto-maple default _main.
+- Not using command book.
+If you know how to setup command book, feel free to use it.

+.
+.
+.
+.
+.
+.
+.
+.
+.

 <h1 align="center">
   Auto Maple